 Check out our other article if you need help backing up your iPhone.
 Once you’re backed up, you’ll be ready to get started fixing the problem if your iPhone keeps restarting or if your iPhone keeps turning on and off.

 2. Update Your iPhone’s Software (iOS)

-Like Windows on a PC or OS X on a Mac, iOS is your iPhone’s operating system. iOS updates always contain lots of fixes for software bugs and other problems.
+Like Windows on a PC or macOS on a Mac, iOS is your iPhone’s operating system. iOS updates always contain lots of fixes for software bugs and other problems.
 Sometimes, a software update fixes the problem that’s causing your iPhone to keep restarting or enter a restart loop.